stfc/PSyclone/doc/dynamo0p3.rst

 ++++++++

-Represents a matrix constructed on a per-cell basis using Local Matrix Assembly (LMA).
+Represents a matrix constructed on a per-cell basis using Local Matrix Assembly (LMA) and is identified with ``GH_OPERATOR`` metadata.

 Column-Wise Operator
 ++++++++++++++++++++

-The Dynamo 0.3 API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators.
+The Dynamo 0.3 API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators whose metadata identifier is ``GH_COLUMNWISE_OPERATOR``.
 As the name suggests, these are operators constructed for a whole column of the mesh.
 These are themselves constructed from the Local Matrix Assembly (LMA) operators of each cell in the column.
 The rules governing Kernels that have CMA operators as arguments are given in the :ref:`dynamo0.3-kernel` section below.